Miranda Cheng: Early life

-Cheng grew up in Taiwan, where she was first interested in literature.
-At around twelve years old, she was interested in music, including pop music, rock, and punk.
-Because the material at her school was too easy, she skipped two years and got moved to a special class.
-The competitiveness and stress that came from school caused her to drop out and leave her parents' home to work at a record store and play in a punk rock band at the age of 16.
-Despite not completing high school, she was able to enter university through a program for gifted science students that she had gone through.
+Cheng was born in 1979 in Taipei, Taiwan, where she first became interested in literature and music, and was particularly interested in pop music, rock, and punk.
+School was relatively easy for Cheng as she went on to skip two years and got moved to a special class.
+Unfortunately, the competitiveness and stress that came from school caused her to drop out and leave her parents' home to work at a record store and play in a punk rock band at the age of 16.
+Despite not completing high school, Cheng was still able to attend university through a program for gifted science students.

 Education

-After graduating from the Department of Physics at National Taiwan University in 2001, she moved to the Netherlands to continue her studies, and earned a master's degree in theoretical physics in 2003 from Utrecht University, under the supervision of Nobel laureate Gerard 't Hooft.
+After graduating from the Department of Physics at National Taiwan University in 2001, Cheng moved to the Netherlands to continue her studies where she earned a master's degree in theoretical physics in 2003 from Utrecht University, under the supervision of Nobel laureate Gerard 't Hooft.
 She completed her Ph.D. in 2008 from the University of Amsterdam under the joint supervision of Erik Verlinde and Kostas Skenderis.
 After postdoctoral study at Harvard University and working as a researcher at CNRS, she returned to Amsterdam in 2014, with a joint position in the Institute of Physics and Korteweg-de Vries Institute for Mathematics.